gterren/geospatial_perspective_reprojection/README.md

 The article that fully explains the Geospatial Perspective Reprojection for ground-based sky imagers is https://arxiv.org/pdf/2103.02066.pdf.

-The images and the map of New Meixoc displaied in the paper are inside the data folder.
+The infrared sky images and the map of New Mexico, USA displayed in the article are inside the folder /data.

 ## Dataset